 About the Authors

-Julie Amor, President and Chief Strategy Officer for Dobies Healthcare Group, brings more than 20 years of experience elevating healthcare brands to our firm and our clients.
-Julie co-authored this article with Carol Dobies, CEO and Founder of Dobies Healthcare Group, who has been bringing healthcare brands to life for 25 years.
+Julie Amor, President and Chief Strategy Officer for Dobies Healthcare Group, brings more than 20 years’ experience elevating healthcare brands.
+Julie co-authored this article with Carol Dobies, our CEO and Founder, who has been bringing healthcare brands to life for more than 25 years.